 S&OP is the Holy Grail of planning.
 Frequently proposed as an objective, but rarely attained.
 One reason for this is that S&OP projects often consume so many resources that the company runs out of energy and patience.

 Companies that want true S&OP should start at attempting to get visibility.
 However, visibility is sorely lacking in the vast majority of supply chain planning applications n the market.

 Many (most?) companies complain about not having a “strong” S&OP process.
-However, most companies lack the visibility into the supply chain to understand or see the implications of how specific targets impact the supply chain.
-Without this, it is very difficult to move to “S&OP.”
+However, most companies lack visibility into the supply chain to understand or see the implications of how specific targets impact the supply chain.
+Without this, it is challenging to move to “S&OP.”
 S&OP requires (although does not guarantee) at the very least that visibility.